Poll: Hello? Is anyone out there? Vote Now!

 "Shut up about this global warming thing.
 I can't hear you over the sound of our pipes freezing."

 Hello.
 This is my normal side.
 I will now present to you the part of the profile that is normal.
 Or at least, as close to normal as I can manage.

 You can call me Sky, Dark, or Mad.
 Or, if you know my real name, which I will not tell you, you can call me that.
 Just...not in public.

 If you couldn't guess my gender from the creepy above part, then you need to pay attention better.

-I do not like One Direction, Justin Beiber, mushrooms, global warming, Miley Cyrus, spiders, abortion, falling to my death, or parties.
+I do not like One Direction, Justin Beiber, mushrooms, global warming, Miley Cyrus, spiders, abortion, falling to my death, parties, or Twilight.